 “My sincere apologies to all Malaysians if we have done anything wrong,” the prime minister said in a speech at the rally, broadcast live on national television.
 “At the end of the day, we are ordinary humans.
 If we are given a strong mandate, I can assure you that we will do better in the next five years.”

 Najib promised more specialist graft courts and greater public disclosure of government contracts if the National Front is allowed to extend its 55 years of unbroken rule.
-Among the pledges are more affordable housing, and improved health care and transportation, including a high-speed rail link between Kuala Lumpur and Singapore
+Among the pledges are more affordable housing, and improved health care and transportation, including a high-speed rail link between Kuala Lumpur and Singapore.

 “A lot of the ideas have already been mooted by the opposition, like lowering car prices, cheaper Internet and a pan-Borneo highway,” James Chin, professor of political science at the Malaysian campus of Australia’sMonash University, said by phone yesterday.
 “Najib talked mostly about things that are popular with the people.
 He didn’t give details on macro- economic issues like implementing GST and cutting state subsidies.”